Sex and Intimacy

 Important: Always check with your GI provider if you’re unsure about the safety of anal play, especially during a flare, after surgery, or if you have a history of perianal disease.

-Before Sex:
+Before Sex

-Less is more when prepping with IBD.
 Avoid over-cleansing or aggressive douching, especially if you’ve had inflammation or are healing.

 Warm up slowly.
 Try toys, fingers, or oral to relax the muscles and build trust with your body.
+Foreplay is important for relaxing the muscles and blood vessels in your butt so you can actually enjoy bottoming.

 Positioning matters.
 Positions that give you control (e.g., on your side or riding) may help reduce discomfort and allow you to stop or shift if needed.
+Missionary can potentially make anodyspareunia (painful anal sex/spasms upon anal penetration) worse in people with IBD, so you may consider switching it up from missionary to another position.

 Tips: